codingwatching/SwiftAI/Docs/Proposals/001-llm-api.md

 - `@Generable`: Makes a type conform to `Generable` and generates a [JSON schema](https://json-schema.org).
 - `@Guide`: Adds constraints and documentation to schema properties.

-> Naming follows Apple’s FoundationModels SDK for easier migration.
+> Naming follows Apple's FoundationModels SDK for easier migration.

 #### The Generable Protocol